1/31/20 By DAN ULLOA

 Lefty said Powers said “pig” 28 times yesterday.
 He personally preferred the term “Fake Christian”.

-The activist patient Jeff Oakes had a similar issue in Long Branch whereby his medical cannabis was confiscated.
+The activist patient Jeff Oakes was accused of a medical marijuana crime in Long Branch whereby his medical cannabis was confiscated.
 Eventually, he was acquitted and his medical marijuana (or clinical cannabis) was returned.